RushRE/SonicRushAdventure-Decomp/README.md

 **Provide assets**

 You must have a copy of the Sonic Rush Adventure ROM named `baserom.nds` in the repository root directory.
-Any Sonic Rush Adventure ROM should be fine, as the game shares most assets between versions.
+Any Sonic Rush Adventure ROM should be fine, as the game shares most assets between versions, Though the EU revision 00 rom is recommended, as it is the default build configuration.

 ### Community

 Join us on [discord](https://discord.gg/EnYXZGrk6V) to get started in helping out, to discuss the decompilation, or just to hang out!

-### Credits
+### Credits & Special Thanks

 - [Pokemon Reverse Engineering Team](https://github.com/pret) for tooling for NDS decompilations
 - [The Sonic 4 - Episode 1 Decompilation](https://github.com/WanKerr/Sonic4Episode1) which was used as a reference for various modules that both games share
 - [Sonic Advance Trilogy Research Team](https://discord.gg/vZTvVH3gA9) for their Sonic Advance 2 Decompilation, which was the inspiration this project
+- [Velocitas](https://gitlab.com/RPatry/Velocitas) for building an awesome tool to view & edit sprites, backgrounds & levels.